Sosivio/download-script/README.md

 # download-script

-This Project is for the download-script for clients who work in disconnected environements
+This Project is for th download-script for clients who work in disconnected environements

 ## How does the client will use that script ?